sjahnn/sjahnn.github.io/README.md

 Seungjun's academic website.

--- Huge thanks to Dr. Aaron Molstad for allowing me to use his template.
+-- Huge thanks to Dr. Aaron Molstad for allowing me to use his template with his permission.